-For more information contact 803.321.5328 or e-mail Sherrigan Feaster-Johnson
+For more information, contact 803.321.5328 or email Sherrigan Feaster-Johnson.

 An all-female, community-style hall that houses approximately 60 upperclassmen.
-This historical Hall is located on the Quad and adjacent to Wiles Chapel.
+This historic hall is the oldest building on campus, located on the Quad and adjacent to Wiles Chapel.
 Learn more information and about pricing for Smeltzer Hall.

 Whether you need a quick snack or a leisurely meal with friends, we offer dining options to meet your needs.
 Learn more about campus dining.